Skip to content

 Please go to our pages for the 2023 Review of Parliamentary Constituencies for more information.

-Yo can also add or remove layers of different boundaries using the Layers option on the menu, then via the Government boundaries heading on the left.
+You can also add or remove layers of different boundaries using the “Map Layers” tool, Government boundaries group from the top right of the screen.

 Need help?